Watch: Briere, Tortorella address media after Flyers' 2023-24 season

 So what's next this offseason?

-General manager Danny Briere and head coach John Tortorella will hold their end-of-the-season press conferences Friday, starting around 11 a.m.
-ET.
+General manager Danny Briere and head coach John Tortorella held their end-of-the-season press conferences Friday.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.